radu781/dualsense-rs/README.md

 - improve API:
     - make callbacks return structs with utilitary methods
     - fix borrow issue when trying to update local variable in callback
+- combos:
+    - add the possibility to detect when multiple keys are pressed in a time frame